Cleaner Spaces Safer Seniors: Spring Cleaning Tips for CaregiversApril 02, 2019

 Happy Spring Cleaning!

 We hope that you found these tips to be helpful.
-If you have any questions for our caregivers and senior care professionals here in Cottonwood Heights, UT, be sure to contact Canyon Creek Senior Living staff.
+If you have any questions for our caregivers and senior care professionals, be sure to contact our True Blue staff.
 We're always happy to help!
-And don't forget to stay tuned for next month's edition of our assisted living and memory care community blog.
-We're always updating our senior living blog with community updates and helpful tips for seniors families and caregivers.
+And don't forget to follow us on Facebook for more fun community updates.
+We're always posting helpful community updates and helpful tips for seniors families and caregivers.

 Back to Community Life